-Why did the author of Genesis 1 choose six days of creation and not three or ten or twelve–or no days at all?
+Why did the author of Genesis 1 choose six days of creation and not three or seven or ten or twelve–or no days at all?
 He plainly tells us why.
 Part 2 of 5 in the series on Gen. 1-11.

 Starting off, your and my interpretation of Gen. 1-11 is a secondary issue or even below that and is not a test for orthodoxy.
 Since our interpretations are peripheral, let’s remember this wise statement: